Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Appendix: Whitney's Extension Theorem

 J.\ E.\ Forn{\ae}ss and E.\ F.\ Wold are supported by the Norwegian Research Council grant number 240569.
 F.\ Forstneri{\v c} is supported by the research program P1-0291 and grants J1-7256 and J1-9104 from ARRS, Republic of Slovenia.

-We wish to thank the colleagues who gave us their remarks on a preliminary version of the paper or who answered our questions: Severine Biard, Nihat Gogus, Ilya Kossovskiy, Norman Levenberg, Petr Paramonov, Evgeny Poletsky, S{\"o}nmez {\c S}ahuto{\u g}lu, Edgar Lee Stout, Joan Verdera, Jujie Wu, and Mikhail Zaidenberg.
+We wish to thank the colleagues who gave us their remarks on a preliminary version of the paper or who answered our questions: Antonio Alarc\'on, Severine Biard, Nihat Gogus, Ilya Kossovskiy, Finnur L\'arusson, Norman Levenberg, Petr Paramonov, Evgeny Poletsky, S{\"o}nmez {\c S}ahuto{\u g}lu, Edgar Lee Stout, Joan Verdera, Jujie Wu, and Mikhail Zaidenberg.